-Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact XX.
+Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact XX.
 WILDFIRE.
-If located in or near state responsibility areas or lands classified as very high fire hazard severity zones, would the project: a) Substantially impact an adopted emergency response plan or emergency evacuation plan?
-X b) Due to slope, prevailing winds, and other factors, exacerbate wildlife risks, and thereby expose project occupants to, pollutant concentrations from a wildfire or the uncontrolled spread of a wildfire?
-X c) Require the installation or maintenance of associated infrastructure (such as roads, fuel breaks, emergency water sources, power lines or other utilities) that may exacerbate fire risk or that may result in temporary or ongoing impacts to the environment? Х d) Expose people or structures to significant risks, including downslope or downstream flooding or landslides, as a result of runoff, post-fire slope instability, or drainage changes?
-X a.
-See Item IX.f.
+If located in or near state responsibility areas or lands classified as very high fire hazard severity zones, would the project: a) Substantially impact an adopted emergency response plan or emergency evacuation plan? х b) Due to slope, prevailing winds, and other factors, exacerbate wildlife risks, and thereby expose project occupants to, pollutant concentrations from a wildfire or the uncontrolled spread of a wildfire? Х c) Require the installation or maintenance of associated infrastructure (such as roads, fuel breaks, emergency water sources, power lines or other utilities) that may exacerbate fire risk or that may result in temporary or ongoing impacts to the environment? Х d) Expose people or structures to significant risks, including downslope or downstream flooding or landslides, as a result of runoff, post-fire slope instability, or drainage changes? Х a.
+See item IX.f.

 b-d.
 The project site is not located in or near State responsibility areas or lands classified as very high fire hazard severity zones.
-The project site is located within the service boundaries of Fire Station No. 130 which would provide service in the event of a fire.
+The project site is located within the service boundaries of Fire Station No. 130, located at 44558 40th Street West, which would provide service in the event of a fire.
 Additionally, the proposed project would be constructed in accordance with all existing and applicable building and fire codes.
 Therefore, no impacts would occur as a result of wildfires.

-Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact XXI.
-MANDATORY FINDINGS OF SIGNIFICANCE. a) Does the project have the potential to substantially degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, substantially reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory?
-X b) Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulative considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects)?
-X c) Does the project have environmental effects which wil cause substantial adverse effects on human beings, either directly or indirectly?
-X a-c.
-The proposed project consists of 40 single-family residential lots in the R-7,000 zone.
-Other projects have been approved and/or submitted within approximately one mile of the project site (Table 5).
+Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact XXI.
+MANDATORY FINDINGS OF SIG NIFICANCE. a) Does the project have the pot degrade the quality of the environment of a fish or wildlife population sustaining levels, threaten to animal community, substantial or restrict the range of a rare of animal or eliminate important of periods of California history or produced the substantial or eliminate important of periods of California history or produced the substantial or eliminate important of periods of California history or produced the substantial or eliminate important of periods of California history or produced the substantial or eliminate important of the substantial of the substantial or eliminate important of the substantial or eliminate important of the substantial of the substantial or eliminate important of the substantial or eliminate important of the substantial of the substantial or eliminate important of the substantial or eliminate important or eliminate ronment, substantially vildlife species, cause a co drop below self-eliminate a plant or ly reduce the number rendangered plant or examples of the major X b) Does the project have impacts limited, but cumulatively considerable" means that the ir project are considerable when with the effects of past project current projects, and the effect projects)? derable? ("Cumulative cremental effects of a viewed in connection s, the effects of other Х c) Does the project have enviror will cause substantial advers beings, either directly or indirec e effects on human Х a-c.
+The proposed project consists of 68 single-family residential lots and one common area lot in the R-7,000 zone.
+Other projects have been approved and/or submitted within approximately one mile of the project site (Table 6).
 These projects are also required to be in accordance with the City's zoning code and General Plan.